 1. Technical Solar Consultant Qualifications.
 The Technical Solar Consultant must have the minimum skills, credentials, and experience required to effectively perform the analysis described in this Section.
 These qualifications are in addition to the qualifications set forth in Section 1.3 of these Instructions for the Base PCA and in Section 5.10.B for the HPB Report.
-These additional qualifications of the Technical Solar Consultant project team as a whole, and not to any single individual.
+These additional qualifications of the Technical Solar Consultant pertain to the Technical Solar Consultant project team as a whole, and not to any single individual.